Five Things to Edit in Your CV

 3. Skills

 Generally, recruiters divide all the skills into three major types, such as transferable (skills, which are gained in one field of work and can easily be adapted to a different field), job-related (skills that have direct bearing a specific job) and adaptive (skills like reliability or problem-solving, which are difficult to document because one can’t prove it by experience).
-Keep in mind that it is useless to mention abilities you don’t have, as an employee will find out everything about you.

 Check whether your CV mentions transferable and job-related skills because in most cases recruiters are looking for this stuff; and make sure that you included the ones that will help interest prospective employers (e.g. teamwork, flexibility, accommodativeness).
 It is necessary to write skills, which are relevant to the employment vacancy.